Reliable Time Prediction in the Markov Stochastic Block Model: Estimation procedures and theoretical results

 We define the signal-to-noise ratio as reminding that $\pi_m = \min_{c \in [K]} \; \pi(c) $, $\|Q_0\|_{\infty}\leq L$ and $D^2= \min_{l \neq k} \; \| (Q_0)_{:,k}-(Q_0)_{:,l}\|^2_2 $.
 The SNR should be understood as the ratio between $i)$ the {\it signal} $\alpha_n^2 n\pi_m D^2$, which is an asymptotic lower bound on the minimal distance between two distinct centers $\Delta^2$ defined as

 and $ii)$ the {\it noise} $\alpha_n L$.
-We shed light on the fact that this quantity matches asymptotically the SNR from \cite[Theorem 2]{Verzelen} (cf. Section~\ref{sec:Verzelen} for details) when $\pi$ is the uniform distribution over $[K]$ and when the communities are assigned independently to each node according to the probability distribution $\pi$.
-Moreover, $\pi_m$ can be related to standard quantities that measure how fast the chain converges to its stationary distribution $\pi$.
-Proposition~\ref{msbm:pi-mixing} states a direct connection between~$\pi_m$ and the mixing time of the chain.
+We shed light on the fact that this quantity matches asymptotically the SNR from Theorem~\ref{thmVerzelen} (cf. Section~\ref{algo} in the Appendix) when $\pi$ is the uniform distribution over $[K]$ and when the communities are assigned independently to each node according to the probability distribution $\pi$.
+Moreover, $\pi_m$ can be related to standard quantities that measure how fast the chain converges to its stationary distribution $\pi$ (see Section~\ref{gap}-Proposition~\ref{pi-mixing} in the Appendix).

-\begin{proposition}\citep[cf.][Theorem 12.3]{levin}\\ In the following, we denote $\|\cdot\|_{\mathrm{TV}}$ the total variation norm.
-Let $P$ be the transition matrix of a reversible, irreducible Markov chain with finite state space~$E$ and stationary measure~$\pi$ such that~$\pi_m:=\min_{x\in E}\pi(x)>0$.
-For any~$0<\epsilon<1$, let be the mixing time of the chain.
-Then it holds where $1-\lambda_+ $ is the right $\mathcal L_2$-spectral gap of the chain from Definition~\ref{msbm:def2}. \end{proposition}

 The smaller $\pi_m$, the slower the convergence of the chain towards $\pi$ and the smaller the SNR.
-Similarly to Theorem~\ref{msbm:thmVerzelen}, we prove with Theorem \ref{msbm:theorem} that the misclassification error decays exponentially fast with respect to the SNR $S^2$.
+Similarly to Theorem~\ref{thmVerzelen}, we prove with Theorem \ref{theorem} that the misclassification error decays exponentially fast with respect to the SNR $S^2$.

-In Theorem \ref{msbm:theorem}, the constants $a$ and $b$ only depend on the parameters $\pi$, $P$ and $Q_0$ while the constant $b$ also depends on the number of communities $K$.
-Those constants are made explicit in Lemma~\ref{msbm:lemma:1} (cf. Section~\ref{msbm:proofs}).